dilner1/Connect-4/README.md

+# Features

 ## Design Stage:

-This gave me inspiration on creaitng the game, although with parts that are probably too complex for me.
+This version of connect four gave me inspiration on creaitng my game, although with parts that are certainly too complex for me at this stage.

 https://codethislab.com/html5-game-connect-4/

 What MUST be include:
 - Changes between player one and player two after each go
-- Player go indicator
-- Chips must stack ontop of each other
+- Cannot place chips anywhere on the board, they must stack ontop of each other
-- Placing 4 of the same colour chips in a row, colum or diagnally provides a win
+- Placing 4 of the same colour chips in a row, colum or diagnally gives a win
 - detect which player won

-The classic game of connect 4 is 7 counters wide and 6 counters high.
+What should be included
+- Player turn indicator
+- Reset button

 Non-essential elements to add
 - start menu
 - AI player option
 - timer

-having a coloured button to show who's go it is - it look good and combined with text would be good for visually impared users.
+The classic game of connect 4 is 7 counters wide and 6 counters high so i will follow this design.

 ## Colour Palette